Habeebah157/site-week1-project1-flixster-starter/README.md

 For my project demo, I wish I were more prepared, I did not realize how it would be like until I did it.
 ### Open-source libraries used

-Add any links to open-source libraries used in your project.
 (https://www.w3schools.com/)
 ### Shout out